brianbraatz/brianbraatz.github.io/content/post/Articles/sql/Why I Love the SQLite Database Engine.md

 Most people (are engineers people?) don't know that SQLite is included in the standard SDKs for both Android and iOS.

-Its the underlying data store for most mobile apps.
+Its the underlying data store for most mobile (iPhone-Android) apps.

 Whether it's saving your high scores, storing your favorite cat memes, or keeping track of your to-do list,